 When I mentioned this experiment last week in the Google+ group, there was an interest in how long it would take.
 I will try to offer weekly status reports that include approximate times to record and analyze the data.
 I won’t focus so much on how long it takes to find the records in the first place, as that will vary based on what resources people have access to, as well as their budgeted “genealogy time”.

 I expect at the end of the exercise there will be some holes.
 I have collected most of the records I outline above over time, and I know some are missing.
 I will try to document where I think my search hasn’t been “reasonably exhaustive” in the conclusions of the proof arguments.

 I expect things to go slow at first.
 Once I have my 4 grandparents fully documented, I hope to pick up speed as I go, or at least not lose speed, since many of the succeeding generations will have census records that overlap with previous generations, and I won’t have to re-enter that data.

 I expect that when I am done, I will have claims recorded for HUNDREDS of ancestors since the records for my 30 direct ancestors will include information on siblings and FAN club members.

 I expect to learn a lot about Evidentia, and what changes need to be made in future versions to make this process easier.

 I expect this experiment to take some time, not just because of the work involved, but also because I want to offer additional “Evidentia Meets” blog posts, and because I need to put time into developing Evidentia 3.
 (You ARE interested in Evidentia 3, aren’t you?)

 I would LOVE to have at least one other person participate in this experiment with me, and share their results.
-I would love to have you blog on your own site, or guest blog here about your experiences.
+I would love to have your blog on your own site or guest blog here about your experiences.